 The teaching staff of the MA Digital Media, Culture and Society, University of Brighton are active in academic research and creative practice.
-See individual pages about Dr. Frauke Behrendt, Dr. Gemma Cobb, Prof Julie Doyle, Dr. Aristea Fotopoulou, Dr. Paula Hearsum, Dr. Olu Jenzen, Ms Irmi Karl, Dr. Maria Sourbati, Dr. Julia Winckler, Dr. Eleftherios Zenerian, Dr. Patricia Prietro Blanco.
+See individual pages about Dr. Kevin Biderman, Dr. Theodore Koulouris, Prof Julie Doyle, Dr. Aristea Fotopoulou, Dr. Paula Hearsum, Dr. Olu Jenzen, Ms Irmi Karl, Dr. Maria Sourbati, Dr. Julia Winckler, Dr. Eleftherios Zenerian, Dr. Ryan Burns, Conrad Moriarty Cole.

 Professor Julie Doyle researches in media and is an authority on climate communication.

 Her research examines the ways in which media and culture shape our understandings of, and responses to, climate change.

 With a particular focus upon visual communication, Dr Doyle has worked collaboratively with visual artists, and provided consultancy for environmental NGOs, government and the sustainability communications sector on best practice for climate and environmental communication.